-The subject site is located on the south side of Highway 46 approximately 2,000' east of the intersection with FM 1863 in New Braunfels, Comal County, Texas.
-The Hunter's Creek Business Park - Lot 1A tract is approximately 2.075-acres in size, and is an irregularly shaped parcel of undeveloped land with a flat to slightly rolling topography sloping gently to the west.
+The subject site is located on the south side of Hunters Village, at the east end of the culde-sac in New Braunfels, Comal County, Texas.
+The Hunter's Creek Business Park - Lot 5 tract is approximately 0.75-acres in size, and is a rectangular shaped parcel of undeveloped land with a flat to slightly rolling topography sloping gently to the west-northwest.
 A small unnamed tributary to Blieder's Creek bed borders the tract to the west.
 The site vegetation consists primarily of native grasses as the site was previously cleared of trees and shrubbery.